 Zinc.
 Lean meat, chicken, fish, sunflower and pumpkin seeds, oysters

 Selenium.
 Brazil nuts, sunflower seeds, oats

 Don’t forget your flavonoids

 Certain phytonutrients, especially flavonoids, are all about enhancing your immune function.
 Getting them is as simple as eating a wide variety of vegetables and fruit – at least five and two servings a day (respectively), according to The Australian Dietary Guidelines.
-Make sure you include blueberries and apple in your fruit quota.
+Make sure you include blueberries and apple in your fruit quota (they are amazing!)

 The pros of probiotics